sahib/sahib.github.com/content/post/mid.md

 +++

-Below you'll a selection of the open source projects I worked on.
+Below you'll find a selection of the open source projects I worked on.
 All of them are licensed either as [GPLv3](https://de.wikipedia.org/wiki/GNU_General_Public_License), [LGPL](https://de.wikipedia.org/wiki/GNU_Lesser_General_Public_License) or